kartoza/docker-geoserver/README.md

 ### Control flow properties

-The control flow module is used to manage requests in GeoServer.
+The control flow module  manages requests in GeoServer.
 Instructions on what each parameter mean can be read from [documentation](http://docs.geoserver.org/latest/en/user/extensions/controlflow/index.html).

-* Control flow properties environment variables
+* Example default values for the environment variables

     * `REQUEST_TIMEOUT=60`
     * `PARARELL_REQUEST=100`